goniux/goniux.github.io/_posts/2026-09-21-android-dropper-part1.md

   <figcaption>The second-stage APK recovered from the installed package on the research device.</figcaption>
 </figure>

-The rest of the article focuses on how that artifact was produced.
+The rest of the article focuses on how that artifact was produced(very interesting!) and Working of VpnService (a bait?-maybe)

 ---